-There are a number of arguments in favor of that the transitions from dominantly oxic limestones to grey suboxic marls or clays in Denmark and Spain reflect the same event.
-The nannofossil data show that at both sites the lithological shifts occur near or at the transition from Zone NP4 to NP5.
-Moreover, the finding of Neochiastozygus perfectus at the base of the red marls at Zumaya concurs with its first appearance in Denmark in the uppermost metres of the Danian (Thomsen, 1994).
-Pujalte et al. (1994) suggest that one of the most important sequence boundaries in the Zumaya section occurs in the interval in which we think that the basal Selandian occurs.
-This is the boundary between depositional sequences (DS) 4 and 5 according to their sequence stratigraphic framework (Fig. 1).
-This may be the same sequence boundary as the one marking the unconformity at the Danian-Selandian boundary in Denmark, and which represents the Se-1 sequence boundary in the chart of Hardenbol (1994).
-The sequence boundaries in this chart and other general charts have been established mainly based on studies of sections in northwestern Europe.
-Although these sequence boundaries may not be correlatable worldwide, it is likely that at least regionally, along the northeastern Atlantic coast the same sea-level changes are registered by the strata.
-Magnetostratigraphy shows that the upper part of the limestone-clay couplets at Zumaya belongs to the Chron C26r (Roggenthen, 1976), which is the same chron preliminarily assigned for the basal Selandian in Denmark (see Ali et al., 1994).
-It is noteworthy that the basal Selandian interval at Zumaya is situated about 10 m above the boundary between the P. uncinata - M. angulata (P2-P3a) planktonic foraminiferal zones, which in the general stratigraphic scheme of Berggren et al. (1996) is considered to correspond to the Danian-Selandian boundary.
+the Danian (THOMSEN 1994).
+PUJALTE et al. (1994) suggest that one of the most important sequence boundaries in the Zumaya section occurs in the interval in which we think that the basal Selandian occurs.
+This is the boundary between depositional sequences DS 4 and 5, according to their sequence stratigraphic framework (Fig. 2).
+This may be the same sequence boundary as the one marking the unconformity at the Danian-Selandian boundary in Denmark and which represents the Se-1 sequence boundary in the chart of HARDENBOL (1994).
+The sequence boundaries in this chart and other general charts have been established mainly from studies of sections in Northwest Europe.
+Although these sequence boundaries may not be correlatable worldwide, it is likely that, at least regionally, along the northeast Atlantic margins the same sea-level changes are registered by the strata.
+Magnetostratigraphy shows that the upper part of the limestone-clay couplets at Zumaya belong to geomagnetic Chron C26r (ROGGENTHEN 1976), which is the same chron preliminarily assigned for the basal Selandian in Denmark (see ALI et al. 1994).
+It is noteworthy that the basal Selandian interval at Zumaya is situated about 10 m above the boundary between the P. uncinata - M. angulata (P2-P3a) planktonic foraminiferal zones, which in the general stratigraphic scheme of BERGGREN et al. (1996) is considered corresponding to the Danian-Selandian boundary.

-Because the δ^{13} C anomaly in the basal Selandian at Zumaya has been measured on bulk samples it is uncertain whether a real change in the chemistry of the Paleocene ocean is registered.
+Because the δ^{13} C anomaly in the basal Selandian at Zumaya has been measured on bulk samples, it is uncertain whether a real change in the chemistry of the Paleocene ocean is registered.
 Diagenesis or reworking of extraneous calcite may explain the origin of the δ^{13} C anomaly.
-One fact speaking in favor of a "real" carbon isotopic event, however, is that the whole-rock δ^{13} C trend through the entire Zumaya section is very similar to that measured on other Paleocene sections, including well-preserved deepsea sections (see Charisi & Schmitz, 1995).
+One fact speaking in favor of a "real" carbon isotopic event, however, is that the wholerock δ^{13} C trend through the entire Zumaya section is very similar to that measured on other Paleocene sections, including well-preserved deep-sea sections (see CHARISI & SCHMITZ 1995).

-The base of the Thanetian
+Base of the Thanetian

-In its original type area the unconformity-related base of the Thanetian has been dated to the upper part of Zone NP6 (Aubry, 1994; Knox, 1994b).
-Our preliminary nannofossil data suggest that the NP6 zone corresponds approximately to the interval from 80 to 100 m above the K-T boundary.
-There is no important sequence boundary near or within this interval (Fig. 1; Pujalte et al., 1994).
-The closest sequence boundaries are the abovementioned DS4-DS5 boundary and the DS5-DS6 boundary at about 140 m above the K-T boundary.
-The DS5-DS6 boundary occurs in NP9 well above the level corresponding to the basal Thanetian in England.
-According to the stratigraphic scheme of Berggren et al. (1996) the Selandian-Thanetian boundary correlates with the base of the C26n polarity chron, which may occur near or within the +80 m to +100 m interval at Zumaya, based on correlations with the magnetostratigraphy for the nearby Trabakua section (Pujalte et al., 1995).
+In its original type area the unconformity-related base of the Thanetian has been dated within the upper part of the nannofossil zone NP6 (AUBRY 1994, KNOX 1994b).
+Our preliminary nannofossil data suggest that the NP6 zone corresponds approximately to the interval from 80 to 100 m above the K-T boundary at Zumaya.
+There is no important sequence boundary near or within this interval (Fig. 2) (PUJALTE et al. 1994).
+The closest sequence boundaries are the above mentioned DS4-DS5 boundary and the DS5-DS6 boundary at about 140 m above the K-T boundary.
+The DS5-DS6 boundary occurs in NP9, well above the level corresponding to the basal Thanetian in England.
+According to the stratigraphic scheme of BERGGREN et al. (1996), the Selandian-Thanetian boundary correlates with the base of the C26n geomagnetic polarity chron, which may occur near or within the +80 m to +100 m interval at Zumaya, based on correlations with the magnetostratigraphy for the nearby Trabakua section (PUJALTE et al. 1995).

-Dividing the Paleocene in stages/ages
+Dividing the Paleocene into stages

-After studies of the Zumaya section, the question can be restated (see Schmitz, 1994), whether there really are good reasons for dividing the Paleocene into three stages and not two?
+After studies of the Zumaya section, the question can be restated (see SCHMITZ 1994), whether there are really good reasons for dividing the Paleocene into three stages and not two?